MinePro120/ESP32-Audio-Streamer/README.md

 Stream audio recorded by your ESP32 to a computer.

 ## Credits
-Schematics and original code created by Julian at [hackster.io](https://www.hackster.io/julianso/esp32-voice-streamer-52bd7e "hackster.io").
+Schematics and original code created by Julian Schroeter at [hackster.io](https://www.hackster.io/julianso/esp32-voice-streamer-52bd7e "hackster.io").
 Forked by MinePro120.

 ## Features (additional)